AverageInfosec/nmap_automation/README.md

 You will get the following files created in the directory of nmap_discovery.py.

 scan.csv<br/>
-this is a basic csv of the scan details.
-It only shows the top OS guess, to get all OS guesses run the full report.
+this is a csv of the scan details.
+If you run a comprehensive scan make sure you save it somewhere before you run any other scans as it will overwrite this file.

 iplist.csv <br/>
 this is a list of only active IP's.
-Can be used with other tools as a list.
+Can be used with other tools as a list to be called.

 outfile.xml <br/>
 this is the main output from nmap.
 You can also import this to a database.<br/><br/><br/>